Appdynamics/websphere-mq-monitoring-extension/README.md

 3. MQ Version incompatibilities :  In case of any jar incompatibility issue, the rule of thumb is to **Use the jars from MQ version 7.5**.
 We have seen some jar incompatibility issues on IBM version 7.0.x ,version 7.1.x and version 8.x when the extension is configured in **Client** mode.
 However, after replacing the jars with MQ version 7.5's jars, everything worked fine.
 4. Metric Limit: Please start the machine agent with the argument -Dappdynamics.agent.maxMetrics=5000 if there is a metric limit reached error in the logs.
 If you don't see the expected metrics, this could be the cause.
 5. Check Logs: There could be some obvious errors in the machine agent logs.
 Please take a look.
+6. `The config cannot be null` error.
+   This usually happenes when on a windows machine in monitor.xml you give config.yaml file path with linux file path separator `/`.
+Use Windows file path separator `\` e.g. `monitors\MQMonitor\config.yaml` .

-6. Collect Debug Logs: Edit the file, <MachineAgent>/conf/logging/log4j.xml and update the level of the appender com.appdynamics to debug Let it run for 5-10 minutes and attach the logs to a support ticket
+7. Collect Debug Logs: Edit the file, <MachineAgent>/conf/logging/log4j.xml and update the level of the appender com.appdynamics to debug Let it run for 5-10 minutes and attach the logs to a support ticket

 WorkBench